Magnetic relaxation in uranium ferromagnetic superconductors

 and the same structure expressions for $S_{yy}(q_z,\omega)$ and $S_{zz}(q_z,\omega)$ correlators.
 The corresponding widths of quasi-elastic scattering are

 $ \Gamma_{q_zy}=2A_{yy}(\alpha_{y}+K_{zz}q_z^2)$, and $ \Gamma_{q_zz}=2A_{zz}(\alpha_{z}+K_{zz}q_z^2).$ The correlator $S_{xx}(q_z,\omega)$ having a form characteristic of critical magnetic scattering contributes the main part in differential cross section of scattering.
 As one can see $\Gamma_{q_zx}$ does not vanish as $q_z\to 0$ for temperatures different from $T_c$ in correspondence with the results reported in the paper \cite{Huxley}.
-This property is the consequence of the relaxation mechanism specific for heavy fermionic ferromagnet uranium compounds where magnetization created by the moments located at uranium atoms relaxing to equilibrium by the interaction with itinerant electrons subsystem.
+This property is the consequence of the relaxation mechanism specific for ferromagnetic uranium compounds where magnetization created by the moments located at uranium atoms.

 Below Curie temperature in the ferromagnetic state the deviation magnetization from equilibrium value $M=M(T)$ is $(M_x-M,M_y,M_z)$.
 The homogeneous part of free energy density of magnetic fluctuation is